zuwiki/dove_py/CONTROLFLOW.md

 *((This is probably a ways off.
 Not an essential feature.
 The whole `searchTasks()` thing would be a mite difficult.))*

 Someone might have reason to use something other than SQL, so we should allow the use of whatever storage mechanism a server operator likes.
 It would also be good to allow the use of multiple storage devices.
 For instance, an OS X user might want their local server to integrate with iCal.
 That would lose data, so they wouldn't want to only use that for their storage.
 Therefore, they could have the repository save data to both a SQL database and iCal, then identify a primary device for retrieving data from (in this case, the SQL database).

+((Would using iCal be for retreiving information or merely storing it for dates/times of tasks?))